Patrice Nisbett

-Patrice Nisbett (born 1971 in St. James Parish, Nevis) is Nevisian politician.
+Patrice Nisbett (born 1971 in St. James Parish, Nevis) is a Nevisian politician.
 He was Attorney General of Saint Kitts and Nevis and minister of justice from 2010 to 2013.

-He was then appointed as foreign minister of the federal government, and served until the elections of 2015.
+He was then appointed foreign minister of the federal government, and served until the elections of 2015.

 He was an elected member of the National Assembly, representing the Nevis Reformation Party.